splunk/observability-workshop/content/en/imt/gdi/nginx.md

 Note the single agent container running per node among the default Kubernetes pods.
 This single container will monitor all the pods and services being deployed on this node!

-Now switch back to the default cluster node view by selecting the **MAP** tab and select your cluster again.
+Now switch back to the default cluster node view by selecting the **MAP** tab and selecting your cluster again.

 In your AWS/EC2 or Multipass shell session change into the `nginx` directory: